 The Safe Drinking Water Act requires EPA to establish primary drinking water regulations for public water systems, so as to limit exposure to contaminants-such as lead-that EPA determines may adversely affect human health.
 Pursuant to these statutory directives, in 1991 EPA promulgated the Lead and Copper Rule, which includes a treatment-based standard for reducing exposure to lead in drinking water.
-In January 2021, EPA issued a final rule that significantly revises aspects of the Lead and Copper Rule for the first time since 1991.
+In January 2021, EPA issued a final rule that significantly revised aspects of the Lead and Copper Rule for the first time since 1991.

 Although certain aspects of the revisions constitute improvements, others squander opportunities to make progress, or even amount to backsliding from the prior version.
-Most notably, the revisions would reduce the pace at which public water systems are required to replace lead service lines.
+Most notably, the revisions would reduce the pace at which public water system are required to replace lead service lines.
 In these and other ways, the revisions will harm Marylanders' interest in safe drinking water.
 They would be especially harmful to lowincome and minority communities, which often are disproportionately affected by lead in drinking water.

 In February 2021, the OAG joined a lawsuit challenging the revisions in the D.C.
 Circuit.
-The case was placed in abeyance while EPA revisited the issues addressed by the challenged revisions, but it has since been removed from abeyance and briefing is underway.
+The case was placed in abeyance while EPA revisited the issues addressed by the challenged revisions, it was subsequently removed from abeyance and petitioners filed their opening briefs in August 2022.
+EPA responded to petitioners' opening briefs by asking the D.C.
+Circuit to remand the case pending completion of a rulemaking to update the 2021 rule.
+The court denied that request and, instead, placed the case into abeyance.
+A proposed rule is expected before the end of 2023.